J. J. Newberry: J. J. Newberry Company

 McCrory Stores purchased the 439 unit J. J. Newberry Co. in 1972.
 McCrory Stores continued to operate it under the Newberry banner as a separate division.
 McCrory opened additional stores under the Newberry banner especially in the Northeast and California where the name had a strong presence.
+The company thrived throughout the 1980s but filed for Chapter 11 bankruptcy in 1992.
+In 1997, McCrory closed 300 stores including many in the Newberry's division.

+Bankruptcy & Liquidation

-The company thrived throughout the 1980s but fell on hard times in the early 1990s.
-The demise of the company became evident following a Chapter 11 bankruptcy filing in 1992.
-In 1997, McCrory closed 300 stores including many in the Newberry's division, however several others remained.
-In the year 2000, most remaining Newberry's and other McCrory-branded five and dime stores had been converted to the Dollar Zone brand, as McCrory's attempted to radically change its business model.
-The remaining Newberry stores closed along with the whole McCrory's chain in February 2002.
+In 2000, most Newberry and McCrory stores had been converted to the Dollar Zone brand, as McCrory's attempted to radically change its business model.
+The remaining Newberry stores closed and the company was liquidated along with the whole McCrory's chain in February 2002.

 Early J. J. Newberry stores featured a recognizable logo composed of gold or white sans serif letters on a red background that usually occupied the entire width of the store facade.
-This was similar to the early signage of competitors Woolworth's, Neisner Brothers and the S. S. Kresge.
+This was similar to the early signage of competitors Woolworth's, Neisner Brothers and S. S. Kresge.
 Later stores featured a cursive 1960s modern logo style, dropping the "J. J." altogether.

-Poet Donald Hall wrote a poem, Beans and Franks, about the closing of a J.J.
-Newberry store in Franklin, New Hampshire.
+Poet Donald Hall wrote a poem, "Beans and Franks", about the closing of a J. J. Newberry store in Franklin, New Hampshire.

 Britt's

 Britt's was a division of J. J. Newberry.
-Founded in the Pacific Northwest in the early 1900s, the J. J. Newberry chain acquired it in December 1928 and all Britts stores were rebranded as J.J.
-Newberry locations.
-Newberry revived the Britts name in the early 1960s as a discount store division.
+Founded in the Pacific Northwest in the early 1900s, the J. J. Newberry chain acquired it in December 1928 and all Britt's stores were rebranded as J. J. Newberry locations.
+Newberry revived the Britt's name in the early 1960s as a discount store division.
 During the Birmingham civil rights campaign, activists organized sit-ins at the segregated lunch counters in Britt's Department Stores, which led to the arrest of 20 protesters.